gander-social/gander-social-atproto/packages/api/README.md

 ### Rich text

-Some records (ie posts) use the `app.bsky.richtext` lexicon.
+Some records (ie posts) use the `app.gndr.richtext` lexicon.
 At the moment richtext is only used for links and mentions, but it will be extended over time to include bold, italic, and so on.

 ℹ️ It is **strongly** recommended to use this package's `RichText` library.
 Javascript encodes strings in utf16 while the protocol (and most other programming environments) use utf8.
 Converting between the two is challenging, but `RichText` handles that for you.

 ```typescript
 import { RichText } from '@gander-social-atproto/api'